KalaKit/KalaWindow/README.md

 ![Logo](logo.png)

+# THIS BRANCH IS DEPRECATED AND WILL NO LONGER BE SUPPORTED.
+IT WILL BE SAVED FOR ARCHIVAL PURPOSES ONLY.

 KalaWindow is a lightweight C++ 20 library for Windows that is used for rendering the window your program will be ran inside of which creates its own OpenGL 3.3 context and uses a custom OpenGL function loader system.
 KalaWindow also has built in input support and includes KalaCrashHandler for handy crash reports.

 External libraries included in this library: